mapnik/mapnik/docs/contributing.markdown

     (int)value; // no

+#### Use const keyword after the type

+    std::string const& variable_name // preferred, for consistency

+    std::string const& variable_name // no

 #### Shared pointers should be created with [boost::make_shared](http://www.boost.org/doc/libs/1_47_0/libs/smart_ptr/make_shared.html) where possible

 #### Function definitions should not be separated from their arguments: